Little Eaton: History

 Other buildings of note include the carefully renovated Grade-II-listed Malthouse on Duffield Road, which was built in 1780 and is the former home of the Little Eaton Brewery Company (later owned by Offiler's), and Elms Farmhouse at 21 Duffield Road, a Grade-II-listed working farmhouse originally built in 1704.

 Little Eaton was once the terminus of the Little Eaton Gangway – the Derby Canal Railway – where it joined the Derby Canal.
 A gang was a set of six to eight wagons drawn by four horses.
 The bodies of the wagons were taken off their bogies and loaded onto the barges at the canal wharf and then towed by horses to Derby.
-This 3' 6" gauge horse-operated line was authorised by the Derby Canal Act of 1793 and its construction was largely the work of Benjamin Outram; it was opened in 1795 and closed in 1908.
+This 3' 6" gauge horse-operated line was authorised by the Derby Canal Act 1793 and its construction was largely the work of Benjamin Outram; it was opened in 1795 and closed in 1908.
 The tramroad ran from the terminus of the Derby Canal northwards to Smithy Houses, a distance of four miles, and then continued for a further mile to Denby Hall Colliery.
 In this area were several branches: to Salterwood North Colliery near Marehay Hall, Denby Pottery and Henmoor Colliery.
 A bridge remains at Little Eaton and a culvert at Smithy Houses, in addition to general earthworks.
 The main line was single with passing places at intervals.
 Between the rails the ground was always made up level with the tops of the sleeper blocks to provide a clear surface for the horses.

 Little Eaton was later served by Little Eaton railway station on the Midland Railway Ripley Branch.

 In the early 20th century, Little Eaton was a popular resort for many working people, with a train trip or canal ride to local woods, quarries and tearooms being a popular Sunday and bank holiday outing.

 A well-known and popular character was Alice Grace, the 'Little Eaton Hermit', born in 1867 and who on being evicted from her cottage lived in sheds, barns and disused buildings, until finally residing in her famous box home (a box that used to hold bacon that was donated by the local butcher) at the pinfold on 'Th Back o' the Winns' in Coxbench Wood.
 She spent 20 years as a hermit until forcibly taken to the Union workhouse at Shardlow in 1907.
 She died aged 60 in 1927.
 Her story is told in a song "Alice in the Bacon Box" by Derbyshire singer-songwriter Lucy Ward.